Meditation on the Crucifixion

 In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.
 Although he was a son, he learned obedience through what he suffered.
 And being made perfect, he became the source of eternal salvation to all who obey him.
 Hebrews 5:7-9 ESV.

-The same expositors who turned this cup of the garden into the rejection of God for his Son, like to claim that Jesus became sin itself.
+The same expositors who incorrectly interpreted this cup of the garden into the rejection of God for his Son, like to claim that Jesus became sin itself.
 They quote Second Corinthians 5:21.
 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God (2 Corinthians 5:21 ESV).
 Some even seem pleased to shock their parishioners with the claim that Jesus was sin itself.
-They entirely ignore the qualifying words of Paul, “who knew no sin.”
+They entirely ignore the qualifying words of Paul, “who knew no sin,” in the same verse.
 They purposefully ignore the logical impossibility that “no sin” equals “sin.”
-Jesus knew no sin, so He could not “be sin.”
+Jesus knew no sin, so He could not “become sin.”

 Considering the stringent requirements for a lamb to qualify as a perfect sacrifice, no Jewish scholar would claim a lamb became a sinner.
 God instructed that the sin-offering remain holy before and after its death.
 It even had to be eaten in a holy place (Leviticus 6:26).